-The equivalence (i) $\iff$ (ii) is clear from the definition \ref{rhocdef} of the Rees coefficient.
-The implication (iv) $\implies$ (iii) follows from the definition \ref{defncontri} of jumping numbers contributed by divisors (so does (v) $\implies$ (iii)). (iv) $\implies$ (v) follows immediately from the definition \ref{defncontri} of classes of jumping numbers contributed by a divisor.
-So to complete the proof we will prove that (i) $\iff$ (iii) and (iii) $\implies$ (iv).
-These will be proved as the two main theorems of this subsection. \\
+\paragraph{\textit{Proof of Theorem~\ref{mainthm41}:}} We first note the following easy implications in the theorem: The equivalence between (i) and (ii) is clear from Definition~\ref{rhocdef} of the Rees coefficient.
+That (iv) implies (iii) follows from Definition~\ref{defncontri} of jumping numbers contributed by divisors (so does (v) implies (iii)).
+We have that (iv) implies (v) immediately from Definition~\ref{defncontri} of classes of jumping numbers contributed by a divisor.
+So to complete the proof, we will prove that (i) is equivalent to (iii) and (iii) implies (iv).
+These will be proved as the two main theorems of this subsection.